 The 8 islands making up the Channel Islands are only a few miles away from the coast of Southern California but they might as well worlds away.
 Those islands have never been connected to the mainland, so they have their own species of animals and plants.

-During the ice ages, sea level was much lower, so the channel between the islands and the mainland was much shallower.
+During the ice ages, the sea level was much lower, so the channel between the islands and the mainland was much shallower.
 The Chumash natives used canoes to travel the short distance and live off the land and the sea.

 Now, the islands are mostly uninhabited, except for Santa Catalina Island.
 (Read more here).